 - From there, the source of the leak has to be found and patched up so no more damage can be done.

-- The cleanup process can begin, which may mean pumping out water and removing damaged furniture, carpet, flooring, drywall, insulation, and more.
+- Next, the cleanup process can begin, which may mean pumping out water and removing damaged furniture, carpet, flooring, drywall, insulation, and more.

-- It’s important that the flooded area is well ventilated and dried out, to ensure no mold can grow.
+- While cleaning, it’s important that you ensure the flooded area is well ventilated and dried out, to ensure no mold can grow.
 While things are drying, take another look at the source of the leak and make sure it is secure.

 - It’s time to start fixing and replacing things like cracks, insulation, windows, pipes, drywall, doors, interior finishes, and more.